-The Company grants stock options to certain employees.
+The Company grants stock options to its employees.
 Stock options vest over and expire after various periods of time.
-Usually 25% of the options vest on the first anniversary of the grant and the remainder vest in equal amounts every 3 months thereafter until the fifth anniversary of the commencement date.
+The vesting policy is 25% of the options vest on the first anniversary of the grant and the remainder vest in equal amounts every 3 months thereafter until the fifth anniversary of the commencement date.
 The fair value of each tranche is measured at the date of grant using the Black-Scholes option pricing model.
 Details regarding the determination of the fair value of equity-settled share-based payment transactions are set out in Note 10(ii).